citrusframework/citrus/README.txt

   fully automated end-to-end use case tests for enterprise SOA applications.
-Citrus simulates surrounding interface partners supporting a huge set of different transports and protocols like SOAP WebServices, Http and JMS.
+Citrus simulates surrounding interface partners supporting a huge set of different transports and protocols like Http, JMS, TCP/IP, FTP, SOAP, XML and JSON.

-  Visit the official website on 'http://www.citrusframework.org' in order to find more information and detailed documentation.
+  Visit our official website at 'http://www.citrusframework.org' for more information and a detailed documentation.

 PRECONDITIONS